zvirja/ReSharperHelpers/README.md

 ![Preview](doc/NavigateToNextPrevSection.gif)

 #### "Build and run solution" build configuration
 Custom [R# Build Configuration](https://blog.jetbrains.com/dotnet/2015/10/15/introducing-resharper-build/) that builds solution and runs it.
-The difference comparing to default build configuration is that by default launch project (with all dependencies) is built rather than solution.
-If you have projects that you want ot be always build, they might be skipped if launch project doesn't depend on them.
+The difference comparing to default build configuration (VS Startup) is that by default startup project (with all dependencies) is built rather than solution.
+If you have projects which you want to be always built, they might be skipped if your startup project doesn't depend on them.

 It might be useful when you develop a custom plugin that depends on startup project.
-You might want plugin to be always built and copied to main project output directory.
+You might want the plugin to be always built and copied to startup project output directory.
 In this scenario you:
 1. Mark plugin project as "Build always".
 2. Create and activate "Launch Solution" build configuration in `Build & Run` window.